Phernoix/shelterleh/README.md

 # What does this app do?

-It allows you to see shelters around Singapore by either using current location or searching any location within Singapore
+It allows you to see shelters around Singapore by either using current location or searching any location within Singapore.

-currently the shelters recorded by the government is missing alot of shelters so this app is very inaccurate.
+Currently the shelters recorded by the government is missing alot of shelters so this app is very inaccurate.

 # planned features